Recordings of Talks at INDEP’s First Conference in Montreal Uploaded

-INDEP’s first conference will be held during SASE 2025: online on July 3rd and in person in Montréal, Québec, from July 9th to July 12th.
-The conference will feature 17 panels and 48 presenters.
-INDEP’s first conference is supported in part by funding from the Social Sciences and Humanities Research Council of Canada.
+INDEP’s first conference Democratic Economic Planning for the Real World was held during SASE 2025: online on July 3rd and in person in Montréal, Québec, from July 9th to July 12th.
+The conference featured 14 panels and 39 presenters.
+INDEP’s first conference was supported in part by funding from the Social Sciences and Humanities Research Council of Canada.

-Below is the schedule of INDEP’s conference; a PDF version is available at the end of the page.
+Below is the schedule of INDEP’s conference, including presenter slides and a video recording of each talk; a PDF version is available at the end of the page.
 If you want to see the full SASE schedule, please visit this site.
+You can also view a playlist with all the recordings of the talks on our youtube channel.

 Three visions of democratic economic planning

-- Stefan Meretz – Dimension of Planning in Commonism
+• Stefan Meretz – Dimensions of Planning in Commonism

-- Antoine Jourdan: Democratic Economic Planning: Lessons form the French Post-War Experience
+• Antoine Jourdan: Democratic Economic Planning: Lessons from the French Post-War Experience

 Moderator: Simon Tremblay-Pepin